casangi/casadocs/docs/_files/imaging/single-dish-imaging/single-dish-image-generation-and-data-gridding-in-casa-procedure.rst

-      The default parameter choices for imaging are selected as follows: the image pixel size is 1/3 the primary beam, the primary beam itself is computed based on the standard $\frac{\lambda}{D}$, with some empirically-validated tapering applied.
+      The default parameter choices for imaging are selected as follows: the image pixel size is 1/3 the primary beam, the primary beam itself is computed based on the standard :math:`\frac{\lambda}{D}`, with some empirically-validated
+      tapering applied.
 The image dimensions are determined by the spatial extent of the mapped area in the observation, and by default, all channels and all spectral windows are imaged, along with all antennas and all polarizations.

       .. rubric:: Customized operation
          :name: customized-operation